Babakiueria Community Day: Ruled Us, Ruled Us, Ruled Us

 Museum of Economic Botany, Adelaide Botanic Gardens

 12:00pm to 2:00pm

-This family friendly event will begin with a Welcome to Country, followed by a cultural display with Uncle Moogy Sumner.
+This family friendly event will begin with a Welcome to Country, followed by cultural activities with Uncle Moogy Sumner.

 Enjoy free barbeque-style food, as well as tea, coffee and non-alcoholic drinks.

 Feature Image: Brad Darkson, 'shelter tree' (2023), film photograph, digitally manipulated.
 Courtesy the artist and the State Library of South Australia.

 Ruled Us, Ruled US, Ruled Us is a specially commissioned offsite project by multi-disciplinary artist Brad Darkson, made in consultation with Ngangki Burka, Senior Kaurna Woman Aunty Lynette Crocker and Uncle Moogy Sumner.
 Bringing together sound, sculpture and digital collage, the work has been developed in response to the transmutations that South Australia's social and physical environment has undergone since first contact with the British.

 Two years in the making, Ruled Us, Ruled Us, Ruled Us was initiated through a curatorial mentorship between Patrice Sharkey ( Artistic Director, Adelaide Contemporary Experimental) and Louise O’Kelly (Founding Director and Curator, Block Universe, London) focussed on commissioning artwork in response to non-traditional settings.

 Inside the Museum of Economic Botany, the last complete collection of its kind in the world, the voice of Aunty Lynette Crocker is heard.
 She speaks about the ongoing impact of colonisation, not only on First Nations people, but also the plants and animals that live on Country.
 Where previously Country was cared for, the new inhabitants valued what could be used for commercial purposes, and disregarded or decimated the rest.